dealingwith/daniel-industries/_posts/2017-04-30-a-few-things-from-around-the-net.md

 ---

-As is [Seth's blog](https://pvcycling.wordpress.com/) (this is simply from his most recent post, not about Steve Tilford).
+As is <a class="dead">Seth's blog</a> (this is simply from his most recent post, not about Steve Tilford).

 > Then I heard through Facebook that he was done with cycling.
 Not "fuck it I'm done" but something far more final: He saw that there's more to life, this brief arrangement of atoms, than shoving your nose against the stem and riding in the gutter every weekend with the taste of puke in your mouth.
-There's more to life than being exhausted by noon every holiday and coming home to collapse in a wet puddle of leg migraines. [#](https://pvcycling.wordpress.com/2017/04/30/downward-facing-dogging-off-into-the-sunset/)
+There's more to life than being exhausted by noon every holiday and coming home to collapse in a wet puddle of leg migraines.

 ---